-When do I need to hire a real estate attorney as a Seller?
+When do I need to hire an attorney as a seller?

-When do I need to call a real estate attorney as a Buyer?
+When do I need to hire an attorney as a buyer?

 As soon as you decide that you are going to search for a home or investment.
 Your attorney can give you tips and provide articles that will be helpful.
 Make sure the contract has an attorney review clause that allows five business days for your attorney to review the contract.

 When does the Attorney Review end?

 The Attorney Review ends when the attorneys sign off on an agreed modification and / or inspection rider.

 How can the Attorney Review get completed faster?

 Best to hire a responsive attorney and provide answers to the attorney on a timely basis.
 Contacting the attorney before a contract is signed will help as well as title, documents and required disclosures can be gathered.

 What can cause the Attorney Review to end in a cancelled contract?

 Not having the required disclosures upfront before the contract is signed to allow the HOA to remedy issues contained in them.
 As a Seller — not prepping the home for sale by having a contractor or handyman fix defects.
 Repairs cost more when you have a for sale sign out front.
 As a Buyer — hiring an overly aggressive inspector who has the goal to scare you so you cancel the contract and hire them to do another inspection on the next home you select.